CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

 ## ARN (Amazon Resource Name)

-    ARNs uniquely identify resources within any AWS accounts, ARNs are used in IAM policies which are attached to identities like IAM users, the defined format is:
+    ARNs uniquely identify resources within any AWS Accounts, ARNs are used in IAM policies which are attached to identities like IAM users, the defined format is:

     arn:partition:service:region:account-id:resource-id